How to Stop Shoes From Rubbing Achilles

 You can add toe pads to the front of the shoe, which will create a tighter fit at the back.
 When your foot is secure in the shoe, it’s less likely to move around.

-Heel pads are also a great option for adding cushioning to the rear of your footwear.
+Heel cushioning or padding is also a great option for adding cushioning to the rear of your footwear.
 These come in several colors and styles.
-They can make it feel like you’re walking on pillows instead of being rubbed by sandpaper with every step.
+They can make it feel like you’re walking on pillows instead of being rubbed raw by sandpaper with every step.

 The best way to find shoes that fit well is to consult with a professional.
 Many shoe stores offer fittings.
 The representatives that work there will measure your feet so that you know what types and sizes of shoes are right for you.